 - A food village with traders serving up dishes from around the Caribbean and parts of Africa.

 - Classic vehicles from the 1930s onwards, displayed by Afro Classics Register, the UK's largest African and Caribbean car club.

 See the full line-up for this year's Radiate Festival, which takes place 24-25 June.
 (The Saturday is free entry, Sunday is ticketed, with prices from £7.76)

-London Transport Museum's current exhibition shines a spotlight on London Transport workers from the Caribbean.
+London Transport Museum's ongoing exhibition, which opened last year, shines a spotlight on London Transport workers from the Caribbean.
 Between 1956 and 1970, many workers were recruited directly from Barbados, Trinidad and Jamaica, travelling to London to take up roles such as bus conductors and station staff on the transport network, but struggled with issues including racism, poverty, and the British weather.
 The exhibition features memories from first, second and third generation Caribbean people who worked for London Transport or still work for Transport for London (TfL).
 It's open until 2024.

 View this post on Instagram